gabysurianosj/Sinatra-Travel-List/README.md

 My travel list is an application created to keep track of your travel wish list.
 Inspired by the movie [The Bucket List](https://www.youtube.com/watch?v=vc3mkG21ob4) and the developer's love for traveling, the app aims to enable its users to add wish destinations and new adventures, and even get inspired by others!

 For more information on how to use the app, watch this [video].
+And for more information on how this app was created, you can view my [blogpost](https://gabysurianosj.github.io/sinatra_portfolio_project_my_travel_list).

 ## Installation

 1. Clone this repo
-2. In your terminal, run:
+2. In your terminal, run: `bundle install`
+3. In your terminal, run:
 `rake db:migrate`
-3. Then in your terminal, run:
+4. Then in your terminal, run:
 `shotgun`
-4. Open your browser and copy and paste the # outlined here:`Your server is running at XXX.XXX.XXX.XX:XXXXX`
+5. Open your browser and copy and paste the # outlined here:`Your server is running at XXX.XXX.XXX.XX:XXXXX`
-5. Create your travel list!
+6. Create your travel list!

 ## Contributing